Banner image

 • Provide first aid kit and basic medicines for each dormitory for the prevention and basic treatment of minor injuries and disease.
 Only accessed by the carers.

-• Conduct Multiplier Child protection training for Carer, Committees, Parents and Teachers and students.
+• Conduct Multiplier Child Protection training for Carer, Committees, Parents and Teachers and students.

 6. Who does the work?

 There is one Project Co-ordinator based in KWO central office in town who manages the whole project, assisted by the KWO Executive Committee members.
-There are 5 field co-ordinators (one per district) plus 28 Dormitory Carers (two for each of the dormitories).
+There are 5 field co-ordinators (one per district) plus 24 Dormitory Carers (two for each of the dormitories).
 KWO co-ordinates with Mae Tao Clinic staff, in Mae Sot, to develop and manage this project.

 7. The Impact